 Because of my superior brain, my pants are prominently located in my head.

-But someone like me sees a commercial like that, and doesn’t even realize the little person that woman is holding is not a small man.
+But someone like me sees a commercial like that and doesn’t even realize the little person that woman is holding is not a small man.
 Someone like me doesn’t really care that the cruel woman picks the wee lass by the scruff of her neck, shakes her as though she’s a rag doll, and flings her off the hold of her fingers.

 Someone like me is dreaming of the hundred million times she’s imagined herself as tall as a tennis court is long, and interrupting whatever sporting activity her little boyfriend thinks he’s going to get to do.
+There’s something much better for him to do now.

 Someone like me is aware that only a small percentage of the population knows what she’s talking about.